 Gaining attention on social media for your practice can be a challenge at first.
 Social media sites, such as Facebook, offer advertising tools that can get a direct response from potential new patients.
 Posting promotions or special offers are a great tool for lead generation.
 New patients will also judge your social media profiles to understand the environment and attitude at your practice.

-Using social media as an advertising tool is extremely cost effective when done properly.
+Using social media as an advertising tool is extremely cost-effective when done properly.
 But, social media still offers an organic, free method of lead generation.
 Social media is an excellent way to build a sense of online community within your local community.

 Consistent posting on your practice’s social media profiles is an excellent way to create an engaged audience.
 Create a schedule to routinely post on social media sites, such as Facebook, Twitter, Instagram, and LinkedIn.
 Or wherever your practice’s audience is.
+This also gives the opportunity for your business to open up to a larger audience.

 Your practice should invest in a scheduling tool to take the guesswork out of social media posting.
 This allows your content to be posted at optimal times.
 Using an automated scheduling tool enables you to focus on other aspects of your practice.